OfficeDev/teams-toolkit/docs/fx-core/switch-tenant-or-subscription-help.md

 ## Switch Microsoft 365 Account
 ### Local Debug
-You could run local debugging for a Teams project with one M365 account and then easily switch to another account for further local debugging.
+You could run local debugging for a Teams project with one M365 tenant and then easily switch to another tenant for further local debugging.
 To do this, you only need to:
 1. Sign out of the current M365 account.
 2. Sign in to the new account.
 3. Start local debugging.